Nirav Dhanesha, PhD

 Publications

-Complete List of Published Work:
+Complete List of Published Work in My Bibliography

-- Dhanesha N, Jain M, Doddapattar P, Undas A, Chauhan AK.
+- Dhanesha N#, Jain M, Doddapattar P, Undas A, Chauhan AK.
 Cellular fibronectin promotes deep vein thrombosis in diet-induced obese mice.
 J Thromb Haemost.
 2021 Mar;19(3):814-821.
+PMID: 33300307

 - Dhanesha N, Jain M, Tripathi AK, Doddapattar P, Chorawala M, Bathla G, Nayak MK, Ghatge M, Lentz SR, Kon S, Chauhan AK.
-Targeting Myeloid-Specific Integrin α9β1 Improves Short- and Long- Term Stroke Outcomes in Murine Models With Preexisting Comorbidities by Limiting Thrombosis and Inflammation.
+Targeting Myeloid-Specific Integrin α9β1 Improves Short- and Long-Term Stroke Outcomes in Murine Models With Preexisting Comorbidities by Limiting Thrombosis and Inflammation.
 Circ Res.
 2020 Jun 5;126(12):1779-1794.
+PMID: 32195632.

 - Dhanesha N, Chorawala MR, Jain M, Bhalla A, Thedens D, Nayak M, Doddapattar P, Chauhan AK.
-Fn-EDA (Fibronectin Containing Extra Domain A) in the Plasma, but Not Endothelial Cells, Exacerbates Stroke Outcome by Promoting Thrombo-Inflammation.
+Fn-EDA (Fibronectin Containing Extra Domain A) in Plasma, but Not Endothelial Cells, Exacerbates Stroke Outcome by Promoting Thrombo-Inflammation.
 Stroke.
 2019 May;50(5):1201-1209.
+PMID: 30909835

 Team